zdm65477730/FPSLocker-Warehouse/FORMAT.md

 - Avoid using `#` before immediates, that's because it's used to inform parser that everything after hash is a comment

 Only some instructions are supported, some of them don't cover every single case.
-Supported mnemonics (read how they work in ARM64/AArch64 documentation):
+Supported mnemonics (read how they work in ARM64/AArch64 documentation, `V` registers are not supported):
 `ADD`, `ADRP`, `B`, `B.GE`, `B.GT`, `B.HI`, `B.LE`, `B.LT`, `B.NE`, `BL`, `BLR`, `BR`, `CBNZ`, `CBZ`, `CMP`, `CSEL`, `FADD`, `FCMP`, `FCMPE`, `FCSEL`, `FCVT`, `FCVTZU`, `FDIV`, `FMADD`, `FMINNM`, `FMOV`, `FMUL`, `FNEG`, `FSQRT`, `FSUB`, `LDP`, `LDR`, `LDRB`, `LDRH`, `LDUR`, `LDURH`, `LSL`, `MADD`, `MOV`, `MOVK`, `MRS`, `MUL`, `NOP`, `RET`, `SCVTF`, `SDIV`, `STP`, `STR`, `STRB`, `STRH`, `STUR`, `STURH`, `STXR`, `STXRB`, `SUB`, `SVC`, `TBNZ`, `TBZ`, `UCVTF`, `UDIV`

 Additional feature is supported by `B`, `B.GE`, `B.GT`, `B.HI`, `B.LE`, `B.LT`, `B.NE`, `BL`, `CBNZ`, `CBZ`, `TBNZ`, `TBZ` - if for immediate you will write + or - sign, you can use it to inform that it's a relative amount of bytes you want to jump.
 So if you write for example `[b, -4]`, it will go to previous instruction.